uclaacm/react-native-course/02-intro-html-css/README.md

 <footer style="text-align:center;color:green;">this footer is centered and green!</footer>
 ```

+> Checkpoint alert!
+If you fell behind no worries, check out the [code found here](checkpoints/04/page.html)

 Before we move on, there's one thing we need to note -- you may have noticed that certain HTML elements appear to already have their own styles.
 For example, text included in an `h1` tag is bigger and bolder than text in a `p` tag, even though we haven't specified those styles with CSS.
 This is because some elements have default CSS styles, which are often convenient -- typically, we'd like the heading to be big and bold.
 However, the styling differences between different tags are still the result of CSS, not HTML.
 Remember, styling is always done with CSS, not HTML -- if you want big and bold text that isn't intended to serve as a heading, you should use CSS and a more appropriate tag than `h1`.

 ## Classes and CSS